-I think that the best container to hold your sweets in, is one that you can eat afterwards.
+I think that the best container to hold your sweets in is one that you can eat afterward.
 So, I made this Chocolate Penguin Box with White Chocolate Snowflakes to hold all your goodies.

 Chocolate Penguin Box filled with White Chocolate Snowflakes

-Before you begin, if you aren't experienced with making chocolate, read my chocolate making tutorial which includes information on types of chocolate to use, melting instructions and the recipe for modeling chocolate.
+Before you begin, if you aren't experienced with making chocolate, read my chocolate-making tutorial which includes information on the types of chocolate to use, melting instructions, and the recipe for modeling chocolate.

 6 ounces dark chocolate (melted and tempered pure chocolate or